BodhiOng/Joget-Broadcast-Message-Plugin/README.md

 - **Persistent Read Status**: Uses localStorage to remember which messages have been read across page refreshes
 - **WebSocket Communication**: Efficient real-time updates without page refreshes
 - **Background Message Checking**: Automatically checks for new messages every 10 seconds
+- **Notifications**: Provides sound alerts, browser notifications, and JavaScript alerts when new messages are broadcast

 ## Configuration